Founded March 10, 1960

 Section 1.
 The President

-b.
-The President shall, with the approval of the Board of Directors, appoint all Committee chairpersons, with the exception of the Nominating Committee Chairman, and shall have the power to appoint any other committees, with approval of the General Membership, necessary for the proper administration of the Organization.
-Membership in said Committees shall be open to all members.
+- The President shall, with the approval of the Board of Directors, appoint all Committee chairpersons or co-chairpersons, with the exception of the Nominating Committee Chairman, and shall have the power to appoint any other committees, with approval of the General Membership, necessary for the proper administration of the Organization.

-c.
-The President shall have the power, with approval of the Board of Directors, to replace any chairman for dereliction of duty.
+- The President shall have the power, with approval of the Board of Directors, to replace any chairperson for cause.
 Any chairman relieved of duty may appeal to the General Membership at the following General Membership meeting.
 The dismissal, if appealed, shall not be considered valid until the General Membership has voted upon the dismissal.

 Section 2.
 The Vice-President

 - The Vice-President shall perform the duties of the President in the President’s absence or inability to serve.

 - The Vice-President shall coordinate periodic programs of interest at the General Membership meetings.